 One Last Step with Live Formatting

 Arguably, the trickiest part of this implementation is step 5 above.
-You’ll need to adjust the Let function to reference the correct field name(s), the Table Occurrence name(s) in the Substitute functions, and then ensure that this script step gets run when your solution opens.
+You’ll need to adjust the Let function to reference the correct field name(s) and table occurrence name(s) in the Substitute functions, and then ensure that this script step runs when your solution opens.
 You can enable and update the $$areaCodeDefault and $$areaCodeDefaultFieldList lines if you want to insert a default area code when entering an empty version of the fields in $$areaCodeDefaultFieldList.

 That’s it!
 One custom function, four script triggers, a little startup tweak, and you’ve got a really magical phone number formatting user experience.